Choosing a Bariatric Surgery Procedure

 People who get surgery tend to lose much more weight than people who get medical therapy

-for their weight loss, as long as they follow the recommendations for change in their
+for their weight loss, as long as they follow the recommendations for changes to their

 diet and physical activity.
 This also means that surgery is more likely to help improve